Nate Reuvers: College career

 Reuvers initially planned on redshirting his freshman year, but coach Gard put him in the lineup five games into the season due to a lack of production from their junior forwards.
 In his debut against Milwaukee, Reuvers missed all six shots but had six rebounds and two assists.
 As a freshman, he averaged 5.3 points and 2.0 rebounds per game and made 15 starts.
 Following the season he increased his weight from 215 to 240 pounds, working with the strength and conditioning coach to add muscle to become more physical.
 Reuvers posted his first double-double of 22 points and 10 rebounds in a win at Illinois on January 23, 2019.
 He averaged 7.9 points, 3.9 rebounds, 1.0 assists, and a team-leading 1.8 blocks per game as a sophomore.

 Coming into his junior season, Reuvers was expected to help replace the production of the graduating Ethan Happ.
 In the season debut, he matched a career-high 22 points along with six rebounds and four blocks in a 65–63 overtime loss to Saint Mary's.
 Reuvers nearly had a triple-double on November 8, 2019, compiling 14 points, 14 rebounds and nine blocks in a 65–52 win over Eastern Illinois.
 He was named Big Ten player of the week on November 11.
 On December 21, 2020, Reuvers scored 22 points in an 83–64 win against Milwaukee.
 After the addition of Micah Potter to the lineup in the Milwaukee game, Reuvers's offensive efficiency declined during the beginning of the conference season, shooting 3 of 12 from the field against Ohio State but still leading the team with 17 points.
 Reuvers helped Wisconsin win a share of the Big Ten regular-season title and led the team in scoring (13.1 points per game) and blocks (1.9 per game) and also pulled down 4.5 rebounds per game.
 He was named to the Third Team All-Big Ten by the coaches and media.
 As a senior, Reuvers averaged 8.3 points, 3.3 rebounds, and 1.3 blocks per game, becoming Wisconsin's all-time leader in blocked shots.
 He announced he was turning professional after the season and hired an agent.

 Professional career

 On July 24, 2021, Reuvers signed his first professional contract with Cibona in the Croatian League and the ABA League.
 He joined the Cleveland Cavaliers for the 2022 NBA Summer League.
+Reuvers spent the 2022-2023 campaign in Italy with Reggio Emilia.
+On August 1, 2023, Reuvers signed a three-year deal with Spanish club Valencia.